jsd4026/tableland-partners-copilot/docs/setup-mode-instructions.md

     - Simple images (no text) → Recommend Grok Imagine or free sources (Unsplash, Pexels, Pixabay)
     - Complex images (infographics, text-heavy) → Recommend Nano Banana (Google Flow) OR Jeffrey's design services

+13. EXECUTION CONVERSATION PROGRESS TRACKING (CRITICAL) After user completes setup of ANY execution conversation (5-9), IMMEDIATELY show progress menu with checkmarks for completed and empty boxes for incomplete.
+Ask which one next, or if they're done.
+    - WHEN USER CHOOSES: Provide full 8-step setup with complete prompt from the Guide
+    - WHEN USER SAYS "DONE": Acknowledge, note remaining conversations can be set up later
+    - WHEN ALL 5 COMPLETE: Proceed to Checkpoint 4 and Operational Mode switch

 14. CONTENT WRITING STANDARDS (CRITICAL)
     All website content, service pages, blog posts, social media posts, and marketing copy MUST follow Section 4 (Content Writing Standards) of the Guide: